jokirosdahl/ramses2_joki_fork/doc/README.md

 ## Documentation ##

-This directory contains the basic documentation for mini-ramses.
+This directory contains the basic documentation for RAMSES II.

 We describe the meaning and default values of the namelist variables in each of the following namelist blocks: